 Like Amsterdam, Leiden is home to countless canals and one of the best ways to enjoy the city is from the water.
 Several companies offer tours starting at the Beestenmarkt, (if you prefer to book in advance, Viator offer great tour deals) or alternatively, you can hire your own boat and tour for as long as you like.
 For really sporty travelers: canoeing is also an option!

-The most beautiful of Leiden’s canals, the Rapenburg is one of the most expensive locations in town.
+The most beautiful of Leiden’s canals, the Rapenburg is one of the most expensive locations in town and walking alongside it is one of the top things to do in Leiden.
 The Dutch Royal family has a special connection to Leiden, as most of the members were educated at Leiden University.
 King Willem-Alexander lived at Rapenburg 116 during his student years, his mother Princess Beatrix at Rapenburg 45.
 Famous is also Rapenburg 56, which featured in war movie Soldaat van Oranje (Soldier of Orange), one of the highlights of Dutch cinema.
-Leiden Things To Do

 Museum de Valk

-No visit to the Netherlands is complete without visiting a mill.
+If you were wondering what to do in Leiden, no visit to the city (or the Netherlands in general!) is complete without visiting a mill.
 Molen de Valk (Mill the Falcon) was built in the mid 18th century.
 The mill is still regularly operated by amateur millners, but now mainly serves as a museum.
 Here you can learn about the working of the mill and the millner’s life as well as climb the mill and discover what they look like from the inside.
 From the upper store you have a lovely view over the Leiden city center.
-Leiden Things To Do

 Temple of Taffeh